 Shop at Sohnrey Family Foods

 Explore Sohnrey Family Foods gift shop on the outskirts of Oroville.
-This local shop is known for creative flavors in its variety of nut butters, plus whole nuts, candies, local honey, local wine, and handmade home goods from local creators like Mary-Lake Thompson.
+This local shop is known for creative flavors in its variety of nut butters, plus whole nuts, candies, local honey, local wine, and handmade home goods from Mary-Lake Thompson and other local creators.
 Be sure to leave a little extra space in your bag for a jar (or three) of whichever nut butter samples you like the best!

 Get there: Turn onto East 20th Street to merge onto CA-99 South toward Sacramento.
 Stay in the right two lanes to turn slightly right to stay on CA-99.
 Turn right onto Skillin Lane.